Free early education places

 You can take your free place either termly (over 38 weeks i.e. 15 hours per week) or spread over the year (47.5 weeks i.e. 12 hours per week), if available at your chosen childcare provider.

-Free sessions cannot be less than 2.5 hours or more than 10 hours in any one day – ask your provider for the times of their free places or view a list of free entitlement sessions.
+Free sessions cannot be more than 10 hours in any one day, ask your provider for a copy of their Admissions Policy which provides the times of their funded places.

 You can choose to only take the free place, and this is completely free to you, but you cannot choose what times the free place is available – ask your provider for the times of their free places.